-Knowledge Have the knowledge about: important theoretical problems and schools within a social-science perspective and within the core areas of organisation / management and economics central paradigm shifts within the areas mentioned above the application of methodology in project and report writing following the principles of academic work Skills Be able to collect, adapt and interpret quantitative and qualitative data relate critically to existing or new data material judge the relevance, topicality, validity, and reliability of data prepare academic reports and projects, including arranging research results and suggested solutions in a clear and easy-to-read report, which contains a clear formulation of the problem and methodological consideration Competencies Have the competencies to use quantitative and qualitative methods develop problem formulations use the right methodology for a given problem apply quality assessment, i.e. reliability and validity
+Knowledge Have the knowledge about: theory of science and theoretical positions central paradigms and their impact on scientific work methods for collecting of primary and secondary data the application of methodology in project and report writing Skills Be able to provide epistemological arguments in project and research work collect, adapt and interpret quantitative a qualitative data relate critically to existing data material as well as data material generated by themselves judge the relevance, topicality, validity and reliability of data prepare academic reports and projects, including arranging research results and suggested solutions in clear and easy-to-read reports, which contain a clear formulation of the problem statement as well as the above items.
+Competencies Have the competencies to select a relevant epistemological position in project and research work develop problem formulations and sub-questions use the right methodology for a given problem use quantitative and qualitative methods apply quality assessment on data.